Wetland wildlife haven

 Facilities include Dyfi 360 Observatory, elevated bird hide, visitor centre with a small shop & basic refreshments and accessible toilets.
-With the exception of the bird hide and upper levels of the Observatory, the site is fully accessible to wheelchair users.

 Dogs are welcome in the car park and visitor centre, but with the exception of Assistance Dogs, dogs are no longer allowed on the reserve.
 Water bowls are provided.